divya21raj/Actor-Recognition-In-Movies/README.md

   python3 getData.py --query "tobey macguire" --output dataset/tobey_macquire
   ```
   Will fetch images from Bing Image Search and save in the mentioned directory (Max 50).
+  Make sure to get your own Bing search API key from [here](https://azure.microsoft.com/en-us/try/cognitive-services/?api=bing-image-search-api) and fill it up in the code.

 #### Feel free to fork the repository and use it on your own movies, maybe expand the dataset and make it a general software for any given movie :)